edgedb/edgedb/docs/guides/tutorials/chatgpt_bot.rst

     One approach to mitigate this is to parse your documentation files and create new sections every time you encounter a header.
 If you use this approach, consider section lengths when writing your documentation.
-Use your token limit to set a hard limit on documentation section length to make sure it's accessible to your chatbot.
 If you find a section is too long, consider ways you might break it up with additional headings.
 This will probably make it easier to read for your users too!

     To generate embeddings, we will use the ``text-embedding-ada-002`` model.
     Its input token limit is 8,191 tokens.
 Later, when answering a user's